 Next season, there will be six hopefuls, including Dawkins and Tate, vying for the starting job.
 Zach Werlinger and Gunther Johnson are already on board, Braxton Burmeister is expected to enroll in January, and Rhett Rodrguez will round out the hopefuls after graduation in the spring.

 Dawkins should have the inside track after playing in 10 games this season, compiling 2,292 yards of offense that included 944 rushing and 1,348 passing.
-Khalil, who Rodriguez had hoped to redshirt this season, was pressed into service while both Dawkins and Tate were sidelined with injuries.
+Tate, who Rodriguez had hoped to redshirt this season, was pressed into service while both Dawkins and Solomon were sidelined with injuries.
 The true freshman, a four-star recruit from California, played in seven games, accounted for one touchdown, and finished with 480 total yards.

 Three of next year’s hopefuls are local athletes.
 Zach Werlinger, a redshirt junior from Basha High School in Chandler, played in one game last season.
 Gunther Johnson is a 2016 graduate of Boulder Creek High School in Anthem who used this season as a redshirt year.
 And the third local recruit is Rhett Rodriguez, the coach’s son who is finishing his senior season at Foothills High School in Tucson.